Jeffrey Beall

 created Beall's list, a list of potentially predatory open-access publishers.

-He is a critic of the open access publishing movement and particularly how predatory publishers use the open access concept, and is known for his blog Scholarly Open Access.
-He has also written on this topic in The Charleston Advisor, in Nature, in Learned Publishing, and elsewhere.
+He is a critic of the open access publishing movement and particularly how predatory publishers use the open access concept.
+Known for his blog Scholarly Open Access, he has also written on this topic in The Charleston Advisor, in Nature, in Learned Publishing, and elsewhere.

 When Beall created his list, he was employed as a librarian and associate professor at the University of Colorado Denver.
 More recently, he was a librarian at Auraria Library in Denver.
 He retired in 2018.

 Education and career

-Beall has a bachelor's degree in Spanish from California State University, Northridge (1982), as well as an MA in English from Oklahoma State University (1987) and an MSc in library science from the University of North Carolina (1990).
+Beall has a bachelor's degree in Spanish from California State University, Northridge (1982), as well as an MA in English from Oklahoma State University (1987) and an MS in library science from the University of North Carolina (1990).
 Until December 2012, he served on the editorial board of Cataloging & Classification Quarterly.
 In that same year, Beall was awarded tenure by the University of Colorado Denver and promoted to associate professor.
 In an interview with The Charleston Advisor in July 2013, he said that his biggest influence was Fred Kilgour.